V-Vivek/Data-Engineering-Assignments/Python OOP Assignment.md

 emp3.skills()
 ```

 Q32.
 Suppose class C inherits from classes A and B as class C(A,B).Classes A and B both have their own versions of method func().
-If we call func() from an object of
-class C, which version gets invoked?
+If we call func() from an object of class C, which version gets invoked?
+> The version of func() from class A will be called because while inherting the class C we have written A before B.

 Q33.
 Which methods/functions do we use to determine the type of instance and inheritance?
+>

 Q34.Explain the use of the 'nonlocal' keyword in Python.
+>

 Q35.
 What is the global keyword?